jaysait/CA-Student-Info-System/README.md

     	}
 ```
---used dbUnit for data layer test, probably better to have used Spring tests
+-used dbUnit for data layer test, probably better to have used Spring tests

 #### frontend interfaces
 ```html